cgfarmer4/EnvelopWebVR/readme.md

 [Getting started with WebVR and Spatial Audio part 2](http://chasefarmer.com/articles/2017-02-16-webvr-and-spatial-audio-part-2/)

+#### HTTPS Local Setup for WebVR
+WebVR will display an error message about insecure content if you use a non HTTPS server with Chrome.
+In order to circumvent that `budo` has a way of emulating an HTTPS server.

+    npm run vr

 #### Future
 - Daydream controller as vector input
 - 1080p/2D Render